About the Journal

 The journal is aimed at scholars, independent researchers and postgraduate students specialising in Irish studies.

 Twice a year, electronic format PDF/A. A minimum of 14 original articles are published every year.

 ABEI Journal l is free and open access.
 The submissionas are free from charges.
 ABEI Journal does not have submission or article processing charges (APCs)

-As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.
+As part of the submission process, authors are required to check off their submission's compliance with all of the following items:

 Submissions are welcome in all interdisciplinary fields of Irish Studies and can be made in two categories: articles and reviews.
 Articles should not exceed 6,000 words and reviews 1500 words, Times New Roman 12, space 1,5.
 The submissionas are free from charges.
 ABEI Journal does not have submission or article processing charges (APCs)

 - The journal accepts manuscripts in English and Portuguese.

 Manuscripts should be up to 6000 words, Times New Roman 12, space 1,5, and be in Microsoft Word (.doc, .docx).
 Reviews should follow the same format and be up to 3000 words long.